 Our Team (in order of appearance)

-Ceci was born in Argentina and completed her BS and MS degrees in biology at the Universidad Nacional de Mar del Plata.
-During her PhD studies, she moved to the United States to work in isoform-specific roles of PKC signaling in cancer (University of Pennsylvania).
-For her postdoctoral training she focused on understanding the role of mitochondria in cancer (The Wistar Institute).
-Ceci is an Associate Professor of Pharmacology at UC-AMC, where her lab aims to understand the role of mitochondrial function for therapeutic gain in lethal cancer.
-In addition to doing research, Ceci is actively involved in campus activities to enhance mentoring, DEI and wellness. ***See “Phylosophy” tab for details on Ceci’s formal training in mentoring, well being, equity and management.
+I was born in Argentina and completed my BS and MS degrees in biology at the Universidad Nacional de Mar del Plata.
+I moved to the United States to work on my PhD studying isoform-specific roles of PKC signaling in cancer (University of Pennsylvania).
+For my postdoctoral training I focused on understanding the role of mitochondria in cancer (The Wistar Institute).
+I am an Associate Professor of Pharmacology at UC-AMC, where my lab aims to understand the role of mitochondrial function for therapeutic gain in lethal cancer.
+In addition to doing research, I am actively involved in campus activities to enhance mentoring, DEI and wellness. ***See “Phylosophy” tab for details on my formal training in mentoring, well being, equity and management.

 I received my B.S in Biological Sciences specializing in neuroscience at Rowan University in 2016.
 During my undergraduate degree I spent time researching how hypoxic transcription factors influenced cellular fitness using S. cerevisiae as a model organism.
 I joined the Pharmacology program in 2018 where I am now studying how novel mitochondrial signaling pathways contribute to metastatic dissemination of cancer cells.